 “Network error: There’s a problem connecting to the application.”

-Other than the dreaded “blue screen of death,” a network error warning is quite possibly a hard-working employee’s most aggravating computer message—especially because it always seems to happen at the absolute worst moment, like some kind of cruel joke.
+Other than the dreaded “blue screen of death,” a network error warning is quite possibly the most aggravating computer message—especially because it always seems to happen at the absolute worst moment.

 Maybe it’s also because, in today’s fast-paced, always-available world, every moment feels urgent.
-And if we’re going to make ourselves available at all times, we expect no less from our apps—whether for business or leisure.
+And if we’re going to make ourselves available at all times, we expect no less from our apps—both at work and at home.

 The rising need to be always on

-For cloud-based business communications and collaboration solutions, the importance of continuous availability only increases.
+For unified communications, the importance of continuous availability only increases.
 Because communication is at the heart of any successful organization, communications solutions need to withstand a multitude of obstacles.

 In addition to these variables, Unified Communications as a Service (UCaaS) and Contact Center as a Service (CCaaS) providers also need to remain available across many different devices (laptop, mobile, or tablet) and connectivity options (WiFi, 3G/4G/5G, or a switch from one to the other) that customers might use to connect.